objectbox/objectbox-python/README.md

 Coming in the future
 -------------
-The goodness you know from other language-bindings ObjectBox has, e.g.:
+The goodness you know from the other ObjectBox language-bindings, e.g.,
 * model management (no need to manually set id/uid)
 * automatic model migration (no schema upgrade scripts etc.)
 * powerful queries